-I recently went through a period when I was second-guessing my brand direction and my entire mission.
-Getting a renewed sense of clarity was instrumental in the new blog redesign, and it’s already helped me grow my business.
+A few years ago, I went through a period when I was second-guessing my brand direction and my entire mission.
+Getting a renewed sense of clarity was instrumental in the new blog redesign, and it really helped me grow my business.

 What did I do to find my footing?
 Here’s the simple, five-step process that helped me regain my clarity and move forward.

 - Admit I am confused.
 It’s easy to deny when we’re directionless.
 We want to project confidence even when we don’t feel it.
 So it’s hard to admit we’re missing something.
 But that’s the first step toward clarity: admitting we don’t have it.My business had grown, and my focus was shifting along with it.
 It was a huge blessing, but expansion sometimes comes with confusion.
 When I admitted that I needed renewed clarity, I was ready—and able—to find it.